coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 TK

-After you've installed the bookmarklet, head over to [washingtonpost.com](http://www.washingtonpost.com/).
+After you've dragged the bookmarklet into your browser's bookmarks bar, head on over to [washingtonpost.com](http://www.washingtonpost.com/).

-Now, while viewing any article, section front or even the home page, click on the bookmarklet.
+Now click on the bookmarklet while viewing any *Post* article or section front, including the home page.

 After a brief delay for processing, the **Bezos-Post Conflict-of-Interest Crayon** should highlight your electronic copy of the *Post* with yellow streaks of skepticism.